 Pepe Casis (Natural Resources)

-Pepe Casis is a PhD student in the Department of Natural Resources, studying environmental policy under Steven Wolf.
+Pepe Casis is a PhD student in the Department of Natural Resources and the Environment, studying environmental policy under Steven Wolf.
 Pepe has been an environmental economist for more than thirteen years; however, his somewhat recent disenchantment with neoclassical economics has allowed him to expand his horizons on how to design and implement environmental projects.
 Thus, his research is now based on environmental governance, deliberative valuation methods, and collaborative policy design; combined with neoclassical environmental economic instruments (old habits die hard).
 He hopes that this combination will allow him to contribute to a more realistic and humane design of economic instruments for conservation.
 His research focuses on the design of an environmental governance instrument based on collaboration for the Sierra Norte in the state of Oaxaca, Mexico.

 David Chang van Oordt (Ecology and Evolutionary Biology)

 David Chang van Oordt is a PhD student in David Winkler’s lab in the department of Ecology and Evolutionary Biology.
 His research focuses on the overlap of bird migration and disease ecology.
 He works on the effects of long distance movement on patterns of parasite diversity and evolution, and how do birds provide the means for parasite dispersal and population connectivity.
 He will use the SBF award to study the link between breeding and wintering site vector diversity on transmission of avian malaria in tree swallows.
 This will help understand the risk of infection across a bird’s migratory route based on parasite diversity, vector abundance, and migratory timing.
 This is especially important in the face of climate change where we expect insect phenologies and distribution ranges to shift, and it can help predict future spread and dispersal of different strains of avian malaria.